fl1ger/deleg/draft-dnsop-deleg.md

 # Introduction

 In the Domain Name System {{!STD13}}, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
-The DNS records that do this, called NS records, can only represent the name of a nameserver.
-Clients can expect nothing out of this delegated server other than that it will answer DNS requests on UDP port 53.
+The DNS records that do this, called NS records, contain hostnames of nameservers, which resolve to addresses.
+No other information is available to the resolver.
+It is limited to connect to the authoritative servers over UDP and TCP port 53.

-As the DNS has evolved over the past four decades, this has proven to be a barrier for the efficient introduction of new DNS technology.
-Many features that have been conceived come with additional overhead as they are constrained by the least common denominator of nameserver functionality.
+This limitation is a barrier for efficient introduction of new DNS technology.
+New features come with additional overhead as they are constrained by the least common denominator of resolver and nameserver functionality.
+New functionality could be discovered insecurely by trial and error, or negotiated after first connection, which is suboptimal.

-The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities that a resolver may use for the delegated authority, for example that it should be contacted using a different transport mechanism than the default udp/53.
+The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities that a resolver may use for the delegated authority, for example that it should be contacted using a transport mechanism other than DNS over UDP or TCP on port 53.

-The DELEG record is served along with the existing NS records and any DS records used to secure the delegation with DNSSEC, with all three types provided in the Authority section of DNS responses.
-Legacy DNS resolvers will ignore the unknown DELEG type and continue to use the NS and DS records, per the testing described in Appendix A.  Resolvers that understand DELEG and its associated parameters can efficiently switch to the DELEG mechanism.
+DELEG records are served with NS and DS records in the Authority section of DNS delegation type responses.
+Standard behavior of legacy DNS resolvers is to ignore the DELEG type and continue to rely on NS and DS records (see compliance testing described in Appendix A).
+Resolvers that do understand DELEG and its associated parameters can efficiently switch to the new mechanism.

 The DELEG record leverages the Service Binding (SVCB) record format defined in {{?RFC9460}}, using a subset of the already defined service parameters.